-Accelerated Death Benefits (ADBs) are provision of many life insurance policies which allow the insured to receive some of his or her death benefits right away, if they meet the eligibility requirements (such as having a terminal illness).
+Accelerated Death Benefits (ADBs) are a provision of many life insurance policies which allow the insured to receive some of his or her death benefits right away, if they meet the eligibility requirements (such as having a terminal illness).
 The beneficiaries still receive a death benefit, albeit reduced by the amount of the advance.
-As the viatical industry grows, more and more life insurance policies are making the option of accelerated death benefits available in response.
+In response to the popularity of life and viatical settlements, more and more life insurance policies are making the option of accelerated death benefits available.
 They may be automatically included in a policy, or they may be purchased as a rider.
 Sometimes, you can even add accelerated death benefits to a policy after you are diagnosed with an illness.

 Another possibility is taking out a regular loan from a bank.
 Assets such as art, jewelry or other valuables can be sold, or used as collateral in securing a loan.
-If you own a home, for another example, you may be able to get loan against that.
-He can set up a pseudo-viatical situation with a friend or family member--borrowing money in exchange for naming them the beneficiary of the policy.
-Also, whole life insurance builds cash value over time, which the policy holder may be able to use.
+If you own a home you may be able to get loan against it (a home equity loan or second mortgage).
+You can set up a pseudo-viatical situation with a friend or family member--borrowing money in exchange for naming them the beneficiary of the policy.
+Also, whole life insurance policies build cash value over time, which you may be able to use.

 Viatical settlements, while extremely useful for some people, are indeed not the only alternative.